Small scale business ideas can help you start a business with big profit potential but small financial risk…

 - Small businesses with less than 100 employees represent 99% of all employers in the United States.

 - Between 60% to 80% of all new jobs in America are created by small businesses.

 Small Scale Business Ideas: Almost All Startups Begin As a Micro-Business

-A small businesses with less than five employees is considered a micro-business.
+A small business with less than five employees is considered a micro-business.

 Virtually all businesses begin as micro-businesses.
 Many will fail, but some will grow into small, medium or large enterprises.
 According to Get Busy Media, 69% of businesses survive at least 2 years and 50% survive five years.

 Micro-business owners work as solo entrepreneurs, independent contractors, consultants, craftsmen, artists, musicians, writers, photographers, freelancers, free agents and other self-employed people.
 The majority of these micro-businesses are one-person enterprises operating out of their homes.
 Many do not have a physical store or office, but are operating purely online.